AkumaVenom/MetalSlugWarzone-WebBrowserMMO/README.md

-METAL SLUG WARZONE
+# METAL SLUG WARZONE

-Web Browser MMORPG
+## Web Browser MMORPG

-Build your army.
+**Build your army.
 Recover enemy soldiers.
 Grow your Mother Base.
 Invade rival commanders.
-Rule the warzone.
+Rule the warzone.**

-Metal Slug Warzone is a persistent browser-based multiplayer RPG that combines fast-moving Metal Slug battlefield atmosphere with turn-based combat, soldier recovery, Mother Base management, FOB warfare, PvP, dispatch missions, progression, and a living world populated by real players and 1,000 persistent autonomous commanders.
+**Metal Slug Warzone** is a persistent browser-based multiplayer RPG that combines fast-moving Metal Slug battlefield atmosphere with turn-based combat, soldier recovery, Mother Base management, FOB warfare, PvP, dispatch missions, progression, and a living world populated by real players and 1,000 persistent autonomous commanders.

 This is not a traditional side-scrolling Metal Slug game.

 You enter large explorable warzones, move freely in four directions, encounter enemy soldiers and vehicles, battle them in a turn-based combat system, weaken them, and recover them using Fulton technology.
 Every successful recovery can strengthen your army, improve your Mother Base, unlock better technology, and increase your power in the global commander rankings.

+---

-WHY PLAY METAL SLUG WARZONE?
+# WHY PLAY METAL SLUG WARZONE?

-A Living Persistent Warzone
+## A Living Persistent Warzone

 Every warzone is a shared multiplayer space.

-You will see other commanders moving around the battlefield with you, including human players and a persistent population of 1,000 autonomous AI commanders.
+You will see other commanders moving around the battlefield with you, including human players and a persistent population of **1,000 autonomous AI commanders**.

 These AI commanders are not static NPC decorations.